 One of my favorite Christmas movies is the 2003 movie, Elf.
 Will Farrell plays a ridiculously large elf, who leaves the North Pole to search for his true identity in New York City.
 Along the way he innocently opens people’s eyes to the beauty of the little things in life.
-One of the truths he so eloquently declares is this: “ The best way to spread Christmas cheer is singing loud for all to hear!”
+One of the truths he so eloquently declares is this: “ the original source The best way to spread Christmas cheer is singing loud for all to hear!”
 There’s something deeply meaningful behind that phrase.
 Something that rings true in our souls.
 One of the most effective ways to convey emotion or share good news is through song.
 When Mary found out she would be the mother of the Savior of the world, she sang.

 The scene found in Luke 1 is about a teenager named Mary.
 She was probably 13 years old, but not older than 15.
 She lived among her relatives in a small town called Nazareth.
 She’s not from a wealthy or popular family—nobody has ever heard of her.
 She didn’t have many followers on instagram. #SmallTownGirl.
 We don’t really know much about Mary’s parent’s or siblings.
 What we do know is that she was engaged to a guy named Joseph who was trained as a carpenter.

 One day an angle appeared to Mary and says she’s going to have a baby and he’ll be a king forever.
 And if that’s not shocking enough, God has also made it possible for her cousin Elizabeth, who’s struggled with infertility for a lifetime, to have a baby too.
 The angel reminds her that, “Nothing is impossible with God”.